 Blowing bubbles is a fantastic game for young children.
 They love to play with bubbles and can often go through a whole tube in one game, which can get a little costly.
 But, there's no reason for you to pay for what is essentially soapy water.
 With this easy recipe, you can make your own DIY bubble mixture whenever you want.

 You can even give the kids a bit of a science lesson by teaching them how to weigh out the solutions themselves.
-Then they can make bubbles whenever they want and while you relax!
+Then they can create homemade bubbles whenever they want and while you relax!

 Equipment / Tools

 - 2 teaspoons sugar

 Pour 1/2 cup of dish soap into a large cup.